BBVA/kapow/spec/README.md

 ### Why not CGI?

 * CGI is also **rigid** about how it matches HTTP and UNIX® process concepts.
-Notably CGI *meta-variables* are injected into the script's environment; this behavior can and has been exploited by nasty attacks such as [Shellshock](https://en.wikipedia.org/wiki/Shellshock_(software_bug)).
+Notably, CGI *meta-variables* are injected into the script's environment; this behavior can and has been exploited by nasty attacks such as [Shellshock](https://en.wikipedia.org/wiki/Shellshock_(software_bug)).
 * Trying to leverage CGI from a shell script could be less cumbersome in some